Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/lastpass.md

 Someone may want to create a nice command-line tool on top of the library, but I don't have any intention of being that someone (for now, anyways).

-I've also got a lot of experience writing FFI code, so I'm intending to write bindings so the library is usable from Python (my dotfiles install script is written in Python) and C. I might wait a bit to flesh out the crate's API though, that way I'll have a better idea of how the bindings should be
+I've also got a lot of experience writing FFI code, so I'd like to write bindings so the library is usable from Python (my dotfiles install script is written in Python) and C. I might wait a bit to flesh out the crate's API though, that way I'll have a better idea of how the bindings should be